 Like most medications, antidepressants can cause side effects.
 Some common side effects of depression medication include:

 However, not everyone who takes medication for depression will experience side effects.
 Even if you do, they will often improve over time as your body gets used to the medication.
-If you find that you are experiencing unpleasant or significant side effects, it’s important that you speak to your GP.
-They will be able to review your medication to see whether a different dose or another antidepressant would be better for you.
+If you find that you're experiencing unpleasant or significant side effects, it’s important that you speak to your GP.
+They'll be able to review your medication to see whether a different dose or another antidepressant would be better for you.

 Other treatment methods for depression